Contributing a Model¶

 "readme": {

-"href": "https://raw.githubusercontent.com/hotosm/fAIr-models/refs/heads/main/models/your_model/README.md",
+"href": "https://raw.githubusercontent.com/hotosm/fAIr-models/refs/heads/main/models/unet_segmentation/README.md",

 "type": "text/markdown",

-"title": "Model README"
+"title": "Model README",

 }